 Compared to many other Serbian banks, it’s among the better ones.
 Mobile phone application is quite good.

 All the incomes and withdrawals are listed almost instantly in the e-banking interface, so you can keep an eye on it as soon as you log in.
-You also get an instant SMS notification on your phone for each income, and/or withdrawal.
+You also get instant SMS notifications on your phone for each income, and/or withdrawal.

 Other banks don’t do these conversions for payments in euros (for other currencies they do them as well).
 Extra charge for payments in US Dollars is about 2.5%.
 If using PayPal, it goes up to about 8%, but more on that in a separate post, when I find the time.

-Bank’s policy hasn’t always been like that, so I used to use this bank for on-line payments.
-However, in the past years I use a different bank for that.
-Used Banca Intesa for a few years, then, as of relatively recently, I use Raiffeisen Bank (because of my Banca Intesa experience).
+Bank’s policy hasn’t always been like that, so I used to use this bank for online payments.
+However, in the past years, I use a different bank for that.
+I used Banca Intesa for a few years, then, as of relatively recently, I use Raiffeisen Bank (because of my Banca Intesa experience).

 Paying to a current account in Serbia asks for using the phone to verify and confirm the recipient (unless they are already “booked”).
 This complicates things a bit, but it is not a big deal.
 Suppose it is a security measure.